 Of course, you have a correlation of itself with itself at a lag of 0.

 The dotted lines in the above plot actually tell you about the statistical significance of the correlation.
 In this case, you can say that the

 'diet' series is genuinely autocorrelated with a lag of twelve months.

 You have identified the seasonality of this 12 month repetition!

 In this tutorial, you covered a lot of ground!
 You checked out Google trends data of keywords 'diet', 'gym' and looked cursorily at 'finance' to see how they vary over time.
 You covered concepts such as seasonality, trends, correlation, autocorrelation, ...

 For those eager data scientists, there are two things you could do right away:

 - You could look into the 'finance' column and report what you find;

 - Use ARIMA modeling to make some time series forecasts as to what these search trends will look like over the coming years.
-Jason Brownlee at Machine Learning Mastery has a cool tutorial on ARIMA modeling in Python, DataCamp has a great ARIMA Modeling with R and you'll also have a Python Time Series forecasting course up and running this year.
+Jason Brownlee at Machine Learning Mastery has a cool tutorial on ARIMA modeling in Python, DataCamp has a great ARIMA Modeling with R and Time Series with Python course.